-D. R. Horton Limited Warranty
+D·R·Horton Limited Warranty

-- D. R. Horton warrants that every D. R. Horton home has been constructed with materials and workmanship of a quality that meets or exceeds industry standards. - D. R. Horton warrants that your home will be free of defects for a period of one year from the date of closing your home.
+D·R·Horton warrants that every D·R·Horton home has been constructed with materials and workmanship of a quality that meets or exceeds industry standards.

+D·R·Horton warrants that your home will be free of defects for a period of one year from the date of closing your home.
 This warranty is limited to repairs and/or replacements that are necessary as a result of defective workmanship or materials.
-D. R. Horton will make any necessary repairs and/or replacements under such warranty provided that the D. R. Horton Customer Service Department has received written notice of such claim within the one year period described above.
+D·R·Horton will make any necessary repairs and/or replacements under such warranty provided that the D·R·Horton Customer Service Department has received written notice of such claim within the one-year period described above.

-In the first year of ownership, D. R. Horton will assist you in the warranty of your appliances.
+In the first year of ownership, D·R·Horton will assist you in the warranty of your appliances.
 In the event you have a problem, please contact our Customer Service Department (in writing), and we will ascertain the origin of the problem.
 After our assessment, we will instruct you on who to call (manufacturer) to correct the problem or deficiency.
-If a problem occurs after the first year of ownership, please refer to the "Appliances" section under the tab "Use and Care of Your Home" for further instruction.
+If a problem occurs after the first year of ownership, please refer to "Manufacturer Service" in the "Appliances" section of this manual.

-Buyer's rights and D. R. Horton obligations under this warranty are limited to repair and/or replacement.
+Buyer's rights and D·R·Horton's obligations under this warranty are limited to repair and/or replacement.